1. BASICS OF THE WORLD RANKINGS

 - Only those Performance Scores are considered, which were obtained by the athlete in a 12 months or 18 months period prior to the date of the Rankings, depending on the Event Group the athlete is ranked in.

-- To avoid overweighting, competitions in the OW and DF Categories will only be included once in any edition of the Rankings, regardless of the 12-months rule.
-E.g. performances from the 2018 IAAF Diamond League Finals in Zürich or Brussels (DF category competitions) will be removed from the Rankings before the 2019 IAAF Diamond League Finals, even if they were within the 12-months period.
+- To avoid overweighting, competitions in the OW and DF Categories, and for all Event Groups, will only be included once in any edition of the Rankings, regardless of the 12 or 18 months rule.
+E.g. performances from the 2019 World Athletics Championships will be removed from the Rankings before the 2020 Olympic Games.

 - In order to ensure that performances achieved at the Area Senior Outdoor Championships are calculated in the Rankings, the latest editions of the Area Senior Outdoor Championships are included in the Rankings calculation regardless of whether they fall in the Events’ respective Ranking Period.

 In case an athlete achieves a New World Record, or equals the World Record, bonus points are given as an extra reward for the obvious significance and promotional value of such performance.
 These World Record bonus points are added directly to the average of the Performance Scores to increase the Ranking Score of the athlete.
 World Record bonus points are awarded for each world record performance achieved by the athlete in the ranking period, regardless of the fact that the performance is included in the Ranking calculation or not.
 World Record bonus points are given as follows:

 - New World Record = 20 bonus points added to the average of Performance Scores

 - Equalling the World Record = 10 bonus points added to the average of Performance Scores